castorini/pyserini/README.md

 ## Important Note: Lucene 8 to Lucene 9 Transition

 tl;dr &mdash; Pyserini just underwent a transition from Lucene 8 to Lucene 9.
-The code base is currently built on Lucene 9, but pre-built indexes are still based on Lucene 8.
+Main trunk is currently based on Lucene 9, but pre-built indexes are still based on Lucene 8.

 More details: